Learn to distinguish a tiger mosquito from other mosquitos!

 The tiger mosquito is small and black, it has only one white line on the head and thorax, and it has several white lines on the abdomen and legs.
 Its behavior is unusual since it is active during the day, particularly in the afternoon, and almost never at night.
 It flies close to the ground and often bites on the legs.

-3. There are similar species, but none look the same as the tiger mosquito
+3. There are other species similar to the tiger mosquito

 The common mosquito (Culex pipiens) is probably the mosquito with the greatest worldwide distribution.
 Its behavior is very different from that of the tiger mosquito since it bites at night, but it also bites indoors (this is probably the mosquito which keeps you up at night).